mxcl/YOLOKit/README.markdown

 // rv => YES
 ```

-We picked `empty` rather than `is_empty` because of context.
+We picked `empty` rather than `isEmpty` because of context.
 We almost always
 use empty in an if statement, and there the form: `if (array.empty) {}` is
-clear and reads more easily than `is_empty`.
+clear and reads more easily than `isEmpty`.
 Small wins add up.

 ###NSDictionary.extend()
 ```objc